ClusterM/localtuya_rc/README.md

 This integration is designed specifically to address that limitation.
 It provides full local control of Tuya Wi-Fi IR remote controller emulators within Home Assistant, entirely bypassing the Tuya cloud.
 By doing so, it ensures:
 * Local Control: No external cloud services required.
 All communication stays within your local network, improving reliability and responsiveness.
-* Flexible IR Control: Seamlessly integrate Wi-Fi-based IR remote emulators from Tuya, enabling you to automate and manage various IR-controlled devices—such as TVs, air conditioners, and audio systems—directly through Home Assistant.
+* Flexible IR Control: Seamlessly integrate Wi-Fi-based IR remote emulators from Tuya, enabling you to automate and manage various IR-controlled devices — such as TVs, air conditioners, and audio systems — directly through Home Assistant.

 ## Integration setup